 Defending a Fort Walton Beach Burglary Charge

 - Negotiation and Mitigation: I will prepare a full background of my client and put together a mitigation package before negotiating with the prosecutor.
 In the past, this approach has been very successful, especially with younger clients with no criminal record.
 In several of these cases, the result was a program in Fort Walton Beach called Pretrial Intervention (PTI).
 PTI is a diversion program that guarantees a dismissal of all charges if the conditions of the program are completed.
 In other cases, the Burglary charges were reduced to a lesser charge, or a misdemeanor.

-- Trial Preparation: This is one area that separates us from some of the other firms in Fort Walton Beach.
-At Flaherty Defense Firm, we prepare every one of our felony cases for trial from day one.
-We do this because even though most cases do not go to trial, it puts us in the best possible negotiating position if the State knows we are ready and willing to fight the case in court.
+- Trial Preparation: I prepare every one of our felony cases for trial from day one.
+I do this because even though most cases do not go to trial, it puts you in the best possible negotiating position if the State knows we are ready and willing to fight the case in court.

 You already know that you are facing very serious penalties, including a long time in prison and a permanent felony conviction on your record.
-And right now, you are probably stressed about what to do, who to hire, how much it is going to cost, etc. I want you to know that if you pick up the phone and call me, our legal team will not pressure you or give you a sales pitch.
-We will not judge you or make you feel worse than you already feel.
-We will listen to you, answer your questions, and tell you exactly what we will do to help you.
-We will also explain how much it will cost and whether we can work out a payment plan to help you out.
-We will do everything we can to ease your stress and help you.
+And right now, you are probably stressed about what to do, who to hire, how much it is going to cost, etc. I want you to know that if you pick up the phone and call me, I will not pressure you or give you a sales pitch.
+I will not judge you or make you feel worse than you already feel.
+I will listen to you, answer your questions, and tell you exactly what I will do to help you.